TrajectoryMover: Generative Movement of Object Trajectories in Videos: Introduction

 Instead, we propose a much simpler fundamental task: can we translate the trajectory of an object in a video, while keeping its motion and scene interactions plausible?
 This affords a much simpler editing experience, where the user can simply drag a moving object in a video frame to a new position.
 We introduce \name, a generative model that implements this task.
 Given a source video, the user annotates the first frame with two bounding boxes: a source bounding box around the object that is to be moved, and a target bounding box defining the target location.
-Our approach then generates a video where the object trajectory is translated to start at the target bounding box, while also updating it where necessary to maintain plausible scene interactions.
-Figure~\ref{fig:baseline} shows an example of an object no longer hitting the ground after moving the trajectory to pass through a hole in the ground.
+Our model then translates the trajectory to start at the target location, automatically adjusting the motion to preserve physically plausible scene interactions.
+For example, Figure~\ref{fig:baseline} demonstrates a translated object dynamically adapting to pass through a hole rather than hitting the ground.

-The main challenge in training such a model is the lack of paired data for this task.
-To address this challenge, we introduce a synthetic data generation pipeline that automatically places new objects into existing scenes and can synthesize a variety of plausible trajectories for these objects.
+The main challenge in training such a model is the lack of paired data for this task. \paulchanged{While it is possible to annotate real-world videos by tracking objects, paired videos that show the same scene and the same object with translated trajectory are typically not available and would require an expensive controlled setup to create.} To address this challenge, we introduce a synthetic data generation pipeline that automatically places new objects into existing scenes and can synthesize a variety of plausible trajectories for these objects.
 A physics simulation ensures plausible interaction between the objects and the scene.
 To ensure sufficient free space in the scene to perform more complex object motions, we introduce an optional online scene modification approach that adapts a scene for a given video pair by removing objects that would block object motion.
-Given this paired data, we formulate trajectory movement as video-to-video generation task where the bounding box control is encoded as an additional frame of the input video.
-We carefully fine-tune a video generator~\cite{wan2025} while preserving its original prior by alternating between a pure generation task on real videos and our trajectory movement task on our paired data.
+Using this paired data, we formulate trajectory movement as a video-to-video generation task, encoding the bounding box control as an additional input frame.
+To preserve its generative prior, we fine-tune a video model~\cite{wan2025} by alternating between standard generation on real videos and our specific task. \paulchanged{This strategy teaches the model to interpret the new control signal while relying on its pre-trained prior for realism and physical plausibility.}

-We show in extensive experiments that \name can move trajectories more accurately and plausibly than existing methods that require a more explicit specification of the moved trajectory.
+Extensive experiments demonstrate that \name translates trajectories more accurately and plausibly than methods requiring explicit trajectory specifications.

 In summary, we propose the following contributions: \begin{itemize} \item We identify a lack of simple trajectory editing tools and propose trajectory movement as simple and fundamental tool to edit trajectories.
 We show that this approach addresses video editing tasks that are challenging with current tools. \item To address the lack of paired data, we introduce a synthetic data generation pipeline that generates video pairs that share the same content, except for one object with moved trajectory. \item We propose to formulate trajectory movement as a video-to-video generation task and carefully fine-tune a video generator without losing its original prior. \end{itemize}